Less is More

 Example Actions

-• Join a party locally and vote in candidate selections.
+• Join a party locally and vote in selections.
 In the USA, become a precinct captain or county committee member.
 In the UK, serve on your constituency or ward committee.

 • Use internal party mechanisms: propose motions, policy papers, and rule changes at branch, constituency, county, or state level.
+Letters still work better than emails.

 Copyright © 2025 - All Rights Reserved.